Saver05/Portfolio/README.md

 ### All certifications that give certification in photo or document are attached.

 - SANS GFACT
-# List of all completed hackthebox paths and boxes:
+- Comptia A+, Network+, Security+

-# List of all competitions i've competed in with placement and score report if available
+# List of all competitions I've competed in with placement and score report if available

 ## NCL CyberSEED 2024 (Team Leader)
 - Score 1395/2400